debasishsasmal/React-Web-Navigator/README.md

 # React Web Navigator

-[cite_start]A multi-page personal portfolio and web navigator application built using React.js. [cite_start]This project leverages React Router v6 for dynamic routing and fetches live data from the GitHub API to populate profile information.
+A multi-page personal portfolio and web navigator application built using React.js.
+This project leverages React Router v6 for dynamic routing and fetches live data from the GitHub API to populate profile information.

 [**Live Demo**](https://your-live-demo-link-here.com)